Karla Mosley: Early years

 At a young age, Mosley performed in Sugar Beats, a children's rock group created by Sherry Goffin Kondor, daughter of singer/writer, Carole King.
-Mosley sang such hits as "Rockin' Robin".

 Career

 Hi-5 (2003–2006)

 In 2003, while still in college, Mosley joined the American counterpart of the Australian children's TV show Hi-5, where she became the youngest member of the group.
 Her segment was called "Body Move", where she led viewers in stretching, exercising and funny dancing.
 She was usually the transitional member of the group, performing her skits in between other cast members' acts.
 She also provided the voice of Chatterbox on the show.
-She was the American counterpart of Charli Robinson, Lauren Brant, Mary Lascaris, and Bailey Spalding who was also youngest members of Hi-5.
 In 2006, Mosley left the cast in order to pursue other interests.

 Daytime success (2008–present)

 From 2008 to 2009, Mosley acted in the CBS daytime soap opera Guiding Light, playing the role of Christina Boudreau, a pre-med student who married Remy Boudreau (played by Lawrence Saint-Victor).

 In 2013, Mosley joined the cast of the CBS daytime soap opera The Bold and the Beautiful, playing ex-con turned actress Maya Avant.
 She completed a web series titled Room 8 The Series with her The Bold and the Beautiful co-star Lawrence Saint-Victor; the web series was part of The Bold and the Beautiful storyline.
 Mosley's character was later revealed to be a transgender woman, becoming the first transgender bride to be married on daytime television when she married Rick Forrester (played by Jacob Young) in 2015.
-Mosley was taken off-contract on The Bold and the Beautiful in March 2019, and now appears on the series in a recurring capacity.
+Mosley was taken off-contract on The Bold and the Beautiful in March 2019, but continued to appear on the series in a recurring capacity.
 On October 10, 2020, Mosley announced that she was leaving The Bold and the Beautiful.

 In April 2021, Mosley briefly took on the role of Amanda Sinclair on the CBS soap opera The Young and the Restless as a short-term substitute for Mishael Morgan, who took a brief leave to recuperate from eye surgery.

+In 2024, it was announced Mosley was joining the cast of Beyond the Gates as Dani Dupree.
+The soap premiered February 24, 2025 on CBS.